anand-sangabattuni/anand-sangabattuni/README.md

 - 👋 Hi, I’m Anand Sangabattuni
-- 👀 I’m interested in Data Science and Machine learning
+- 👀 I’m a Generative AI Developer
-- 🌱 I’m currently learning Data Analysis Techniques and Statistics
+- 🌱 I’m currently learning RAG and RLHF, I'm currently using Google Cloud for Dev environment
-- 💞️ I’m looking to collaborate on making beginner level projects in Machine learning
+- 💞️ I’m looking to collaborate on making exciting projects using Generative AI
 - 📫 How to reach me - email : anandu396@gmail.com

 <!---